 To all WordPress users – Jetpack needs no introduction.
 In their recent improvement of awesomeness, they’ve included a free CDN service (called Photon) that serves your site’s images through their globally powered WordPress.com grid.
 To get this service activated, all you have to do is download and install Jetpack and activate its Photon module.

-One of the overlooked alternatives of a CDN include image hosting websites.
-If you’re just starting up and looking for an easy way to save server bandwidth, popular image hosting sites like PhotoBucket and Flickr should serve your purposes to the fullest.
+A wildly-popular image hosting site, imgur is fast, reliable and perfect for beginners.
+If you’re just starting up and looking for an easy way to save server bandwidth, imgur along with other popular image hosting sites like PhotoBucket and Flickr should serve your purposes to the fullest.

 Another great way to save server bandwidth is by using free cloud storage services.
 Say you have a couple of PDFs or video available for direct download.
 Hosting them on your server would consume bandwidth like crazy.
 A smart solution would be to use the various free cloud storage services.
 To share a file publicly, you can simply generate a public URL of the file and paste it in your site.
 Here are a couple of free cloud storage solutions: